aps0611/aps0611/README.md

-- 👋 Hi, I’m @meta-sapien and I am against the whole Marks's META thing.
+- 👋 Hi, I’m @meta-sapien and I am against the whole Mark's META thing.
 - 👀 I’m interested in Art, Music, Politics, History, Geography, Science, Maths ......... and Programming
 - 🌱 I’m currently learning AI/ML
 - 💞️ I’m looking to collaborate (Ok well why do we have a heart emo over here?- Please change it to handshake)